-- Credits are sent at the end of fall and spring terms if you are registered for classes at ASU in that fall or spring term, and have between 15 and 70 credit hours from the particular Arizona community college, and have earned between 30 and 60 ASU credit hours, and the sum of the credits earned at that Arizona community college and ASU is between 60 and 100.
+- Credits are sent at the end of fall and spring terms if you are registered for classes at ASU in that fall or spring term, and have at least 15 credit hours from the particular Arizona community college, and have earned at least 30 ASU credit hours, and the sum of the credits earned at that Arizona community college and ASU is at least 60.

 Why should I be interested in getting an associate degree when I’m already at ASU?

 By taking courses at ASU you may have already earned enough credits, coupled with your two-year institution credits, to get an associate degree and you should get credit for it.
 While you may have the best intentions to complete a bachelor’s degree, having another credential is a good “insurance policy”.

 What do I have to do to initiate reverse transfer?

 If you are in a MAPP/TAG program, you don't have to do anything.
 You have already given consent.
 If you are not part of one of these programs, but have attended an Arizona community college, make sure that you give ASU consent to share your transcript with partnering Arizona community colleges that you attended.
 There is no cost to you – we will send your ASU transcript back to your community college and they will check to see if you have met the requirements for their associate’s degree.